raganwald/javascript-allonge-six/manuscript/markdown/Functions/buildingblocks.md

     squareAll([1, 2, 3])
       //=> [1, 4, 9]

-We'll discuss mapWith again in [the recipes](#mapWith).
+We'll discuss `mapWith` again.
 The important thing to see is that partial application is orthogonal to composition, and that they both work together nicely:

     const safeSquareAll = mapWith(maybe((n) => n * n));